 Hope you like them!
 If you make these, let me know what you think in the comments or share any experimentation with us.

-UPDATE 3/15: I originally used oat bran because it was in the recipe I was adapting, but since have come to notice problems with the recipe author’s work–including gratuitous inclusion of oat bran.
+UPDATE: I used oat bran because it was in the recipe I was adapting, but since have come to notice that particular author leans towards gratuitous inclusion of oat bran.
 I have not had a chance to try these without the oat bran–although I’m thinking they’d work fine.
 It will also lower the carb count.
 At most, you may need to up the almond flour.
-If you try it, I’d love to hear the results!
+I’m leaving the recipe as-is since I haven’t tried it without the oat bran.
+If you do, I’d love to hear the results!

 - 1 C grated Parmesan Cheese